 - Supervises the HCAs and other non-regulated health care staff to ensure all care provided is in accordance with the resident’s plan of care, organizational policies and procedures, continuing care health service standards, accommodation standards, and relevant legislation and regulations.

-- Collaborates with the RN to ensure that the resident care has been assigned to appropriate, competent nursing staff.
+- Collaborates with the Clinical Resource Support to ensure that the resident care has been assigned to appropriate, competent nursing staff.
 Supervises those restricted activities that are supported by Shepherd’s Care Foundation to be assigned to HCAs and other non-regulated health care staff.